ardianumam/dl-2020-final-project/README.md

 # Method
 This project adopts a traditional image processing approach, which is the image segmentation via HSV image.
 The input of the robot is a sequence of images captured by its front camera.
-The lane to follow is composed of yellow and blue lines and the floor is basically all-wooden texture.
-This method aims at identifying the lane from the image and calculating the cursing direction based on the lane segment.
+The line track to follow is composed of yellow and blue lines and the floor is basically all-wooden texture.
+This method aims at identifying the line track from the image and calculating the cursing direction based on the line segment.

 The method consists of three steps:

-1. Obtain the center of the lane: Mask out the pixels of the background and calculate the geographical center of the lane.
+1. Obtain the center of the line track: Mask out the pixels of the background and calculate the geographical center of the line track.

-1. Center adjustment: The calculated center point might not be inside the lane.
-Following this direction could lead to lane departure.
+1. Center adjustment: The calculated center point might not be inside the line track.
+Following this direction could lead to line track departure.
 Hence, the center point is horizontally adjusted in this step.

-1. Steering angle calculation: The degree between the center point of the lane and the robot is calculated this step.
+1. Steering angle calculation: The degree between the center point of the line track and the robot is calculated this step.

 The details of the method are presented in [this video](https://youtu.be/ocecK87CQw4).